-Red -Nosed Reindeer’s: Edible Christmas Tree Baubles.
+Red-Nosed Reindeer’s: Edible Christmas Tree Baubles.
 Get Creative This Christmas with these adorable Christmas Tree baubles, that you can also eat.
-Hello friends, so how are you today?
-How sweet are these Red-Nosed Reindeer’s?

 These fun reindeer’s will bring a personal touch of festive cheer to your Christmas tree.

-Red -Nosed Reindeer’s: Edible Christmas Tree Baubles:
+Red-Nosed Reindeer’s: Edible Christmas Tree Baubles:

+So what do you think about these recipes?
+So, will you also be making any?
 Today’s guest post comes from Lyle’s Golden Syrup and Tate & Lyle Sugars.

 How To Make Red -Nosed Reindeer’s: